jenkinsci/electricflow-plugin/README.md

 pipelines and releases across hybrid infrastructure in an efficient, predictable, and auditable way.

+# CloudBees CD/RO version dependencies

+Starting with CloudBees CD/RO v2023.02.0, you must upgrade to CloudBees CD plugin v1.1.30.
+Failure to do so will result in failed plugin procedures. v1.1.30 is also backwards compatible with previous CloudBees CD/RO releases.

 # Features

 With the CloudBees CD plugin you can: